 Now you can work the turning chain of the new row in the new colour (3ch for treble).
 Then work the stitches of the new row in the new yarn colour.

-How do I change colour in the round?
+How to change crochet colour in the round - slip stitch method

 There are many ways to change yarn colour when working in the round.
-We’ll show you two here, we’ll start with the slip stitch technique, and then we’ll go on to the slipknot technique (below).
-You can practise these two methods, then choose the one you like.
+We’ll show you two here, we’ll start with the slip stitch technique, and then we’ll go on to show you the slipknot technique (below).
+You can then practise these two methods and choose the one you prefer.

 The slip stitch technique is good for dense motifs.
 At the end of the round, work the last stitch as usual.
 Cut the old yarn, leaving a long tail.
 Now join the round together with a slip stitch in the new yarn, as follows: